Skip to content

 The same value is accepted when configuring a single number (PATCH /phone/numbers/{phone_number_id}, or inkbox number update --incoming-call-action hosted_agent).
 The number-level PATCH merges: any stored client_websocket_url or incoming_call_webhook_url is kept but ignored while the action is hosted_agent.
 The identity-level action set (the snippet above) replaces the whole inbound-call config — omitted URLs are cleared, so if you later switch back to auto_accept or webhook, supply the URL again in that call.

-Inbound protections run before the agent picks up: contact rules and usage quotas apply exactly as they do for every other action — the hosted agent only answers calls that would have been deliverable anyway.
+Inbound protections run before the agent picks up: contact rules and usage quotas apply exactly as they do for every other action — the voice agent only answers calls that would have been deliverable anyway.

 Placing calls